Mathematical software: Numerical analysis

-TK Solver is a mathematical modeling and problem solving software system based on a declarative, rule-based language, commercialized by Universal Technical Systems, Inc..

 The Netlib repository contains various collections of software routines for numerical problems, mostly in Fortran and C. Commercial products implementing many different numerical algorithms include the IMSL, NMath and NAG libraries; a free alternative is the GNU Scientific Library.
 A different approach is taken by the Numerical Recipes library, where emphasis is placed on clear understanding of algorithms.

 Many computer algebra systems (listed above) can also be used for numerical computations.

 Music mathematics software

 Music mathematics software utilizes mathematics to analyze or synthesize musical symbols and patterns.